easyling/tech-manual/crest.md

   - **displayName**: (String) Display name for the language.
   - **published**: (Boolean) Indicates if the language translation is published.

-#### Usage:
+#### Usage

 Developers can use the `window.crestStub` object to create custom language selectors.
 By iterating over the `languages` array, one can generate language options dynamically.
 The current selected language can be obtained from the `config.crestConfig.languageSelectedByPath` or by checking the URL (when `languageSelectedByPath` is true).
+Read the following section for further API details.

 Example: